vifetch/alpine-linux-kindle/README.md

 1. Download buildtools/
 2. Start by running create_kindle_alpine_image.sh to create your alpine.ext3 file.
 This is the filesystem your Kindle is chrooting into.
 (Note: Many build issues in this stage are a result of your required qemu environment!)
-3. After being dropped into the chroot shell, currently you must add any packages you may want (xournal++, fastfetch, lynx, etc) but notably you must run setup-desktop (MATE recommended) in order to have a working DE.
+3. After being dropped into the chroot shell, currently you must add any packages you may want (xournal++, fastfetch, lynx, etc) but notably you must run setup-desktop in order to have a working DE.
 Once you have everything you'd like installed to your filesystem, you can exit
 4. Run create_release.sh to bundle the filesystem along with alpine.conf and alpine.sh

 # Why?